Examinations and assessments

 Submission of written work

-You may be required to submit work either electronically or by hand.
-The assessment details you receive from your department, faculty or school will confirm the submission requirements.
-If work is to be submitted electronically, please follow the instructions and leave yourself time to complete the submission correctly.
+Please follow the instructions and leave yourself time to complete the submission correctly.
 You should ensure you have access to the submission system and your department can assist you with this.
 Electronic sites are not always available once you have attempted a submission or after the deadline and in which case you should contact your department, faculty or school for assistance.
+When using Inspera, you must click the ‘Submit now’ button on the final screen for your work to be received successfully.
+Failure to do so may result in your work being marked as ‘late’ or ‘missing’.

 Information about the submission of written work can also be found on the University website: www.ox.ac.uk/students/academic/exams/submission